Goodluck-dc14/wewantwaste-skip-selector/README.md

 - **Data Display:**
   Each card pulls data from the API — showing the skip size and price (before VAT).
 Sizes range from 4 to 40, and the price changes based on the size.
 For now, I've focused on making these key details clear.

-This design is meant to be fast, simple, and user-focused — keeping things easy to scan and select on any device.

 ### Detailed Design Decisions

 #### Color Palette

 - **Primary**: Teal (#0f766e) - Professional and trustworthy
 - **Accent**: Warm Gold (#f59e0b) - Friendly and approachable
 - **Background**: Light Gray (#f9fafb) - Clean and modern